Statler and Waldorf: From the Balcony

 Waldorf (left) and Statler (right) in the balcony.

-Statler and Waldorf: From the Balcony is a webshow starring the Muppet characters Statler and Waldorf which ran biweekly on Movies.com from June 26, 2005 until September 20, 2006.
+Statler and Waldorf: From the Balcony is a web series starring the Muppet characters Statler and Waldorf which ran biweekly on Movies.com from June 26, 2005 until September 20, 2006.
 The series produced 34 episodes and featured many Muppet characters — both well-known classics and newly created characters.
 The two elderly curmudgeons would discuss upcoming films, watch the latest movie trailers and share the week's "balconism" from their theater box.

 Many of the webisodes featured a segment (or segments) featuring other Muppet characters — for example, Pepe the King Prawn often reviewed the recent DVD releases or gave remote reports; and fictional movie trailers or commercials starring other Muppet characters were also commonly seen.
 Many established Muppet characters appeared — including Rowlf the Dog, Johnny Fiama, The Swedish Chef, Bobo the Bear, Dr. Teeth, Animal, Sam the Eagle, and Sweetums.
 Plus many new recurring and one-time gag characters would appear in segments, sketches and parodies.
 Several new characters that frequented the series include Larry and Oliver, Lester Possum, Ted Thomas, Stan and Louie, the Hollywood Pitchmen, the Blimp, Loni Dunne and a pair of musical performers.